 Job coaching and placement services to assist clients in securing employment.

-Program providing intensive, wrap-around services for those with severe and persistent mental illness.
-Must obtain referral through Baltimore Mental Health Systems.
+Program providing intensive, wrap-around services for those with serious and persistent mental illness.
+Must obtain referral through Behavioral Health System Baltimore.

 Serving individuals are are currently in an extended inpatient stay or have a history of multiple hospitalizations and are not linked to community support services.